Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/1_EdgeNetworking/AmazonCloudFront.md

 [Read more about Point of presence](../../AWS-Global-Architecture-Region-AZ.md#points-of-presence)

-# Adding the CloudFront HTTP headers
-- You can [configure CloudFront to add specific HTTP headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-cloudfront-headers.html) to the requests that CloudFront receives from viewers.
-- The values of these HTTP headers are based on characteristics of the viewer request.
-- The headers can provide information about the viewer's device type, IP address, geographic location, request protocol (HTTP or HTTPS), HTTP version, and TLS connection details.

 # Serving private content with signed URLs and signed cookies
 To securely serve this [private content by using CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-overview.html), you can do the following:
 - Require that your users access your private content by using special CloudFront signed URLs or signed cookies.